 As a freelance photographer working from home, you’ll still have to commute to get shit done.
 Very few photographers can do studio work in their actual residence (studios cost a lot) and most clients will want you to come to them.
 You’ll be traveling maybe for the day but, ideally, you’ll end up back in your cozy home at the end of the night.

 6 Reasons Why Being a Freelance Photographer is the Perfect Job for Nomads

 - Mobility: With only a camera and a laptop you will be free to work anywhere, meaning no place is too remote (provided you are within a day’s range of decent WiFi!)

 - Job Satisfaction: If seeing as much of the world as possible is your aim, then taking photographs for a living will allow you to get to beautiful, exciting places!

-- Variation: Not only will you be working with a wide range of people but in an extensive range of locations.
+- Environmental variation: Not only will you be working with a wide range of people but you’ll be in an extensive range of locations.
 From urban giants to deep mysterious jungles, start freelance photography and the desk-bound, boss-ridden creature you maybe once were will be long gone!

-- Do What You Love: Photography is a vocation.
+- Rewarding: Photography is a vocation as well as a passion.
 If you truly love the process of taking great pictures, you’ll be living the dream here.